It depends.

 - Relate every learning objective to the larger goal of the course.

-- If there are too many objectives or too much content, break it down into more courses and then combine it into a curriculum.
+- If there are too many objectives or pieces of content, break them down into either more courses or a blend of courses and performance support, and combine multiple courses into a curriculum.
 Every course will be different in how it needs to be broken up, but there’s always a way.
 This is an opportunity for you to encourage recall and spaced learning.

-- Spend more time on analysis and design than you do on the rest of the process.
+- Spend more time on analysis and design than on the rest of the process.
 Don’t skip the A or D in ADDIE.
-If you do then your content will DIE.
+If you do, your content will DIE.

 - Use our ADDIE process to work through content more effectively.

-- Use our blog post about how to create a good self-paced eLearning course which walks through our course outline template.
+- Use our blog post on creating a good self-paced e-learning course, which outlines our course outline template.

 - Ensure every piece of content is essential.
 That analysis should even go down to the sentence level.
 If the content isn’t contributing directly to the objectives, cut it.

-- Chunk the content better and if possible, split it up into multiple courses that can be taken at different times.
+- Chunk the content better and, if possible, split it into multiple courses that can be taken at different times.

-Hopefully, with all of these ideas, you have some potential methods to shorten your self-paced course.
-It’s essential for the sanity of everyone that you aren’t overwhelming employees.
+Hopefully, these ideas provide potential ways to shorten your self-paced course.
+It’s essential for everyone’s sanity that you aren’t overwhelming employees.

 A little extra work on your part can save employees thousands of hours.

-If you spend extra time creating a self-paced course you could potentially save employees across your organization hundreds and thousands of hours.
-We worked through a process that helped us cut training from an hour down to 30 minutes saving the organization hundreds of hours (and thousands of dollars) every year.
+Spending extra time developing a self-paced course could save employees hundreds or thousands of hours across your organization.
+We worked through a process that helped us cut training from an hour down to 30 minutes, saving the organization hundreds of hours (and thousands of dollars) every year.

 Wrap Up